MartaJopp/realtimechat/README.md

 High level list of items completed.

-- [ ] Real time message updates utilizing socket.io
+- [x] Real time message updates utilizing socket.io
-- [ ] View Messages if logged in.
+- [x] View Messages if logged in.
 - [ ] A user can delete messages they created.
 - [ ] A user can edit messages they created.
-- [ ] A user can post messages.
+- [x] A user can post messages.
-- [ ] Users can post and edit their porfile.
+- [x] Users can post and edit their profile.

 ### Next Steps

 Features that you would like to add at some point in the future.

-- [ ] Users may upload a profile picture.
+- [x] Users may upload a profile picture.
-- [ ] Users may upload a picture as a message.
+- [x] Users may upload a picture as a message.
 - [ ] Users may click on another user to see profile information.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Authors

 * Marta Jopp

 ## Acknowledgments